fortran-lang/fortran-lang.org/learn/best_practices/file_io.md

 end if
 ```

-Note that *iomsg* requires a fixed-length character variable with sufficent storage
+Note that *iomsg* requires a fixed-length character variable with sufficient storage
 size to hold the error message.

 Similarly, writing to a file happens by using the *status* and *action* keyword.